Event Horizon

 const preparedTaco = new DishPrepared('Bean Blaster Taco', 'Mr. Taco');

-client.eventStore
+await client.eventStore

 .forTenant(TenantId.development)